Learning functions varying along a central subspace: Numerical experiments

 Performance of GCR with $\alpha=Cn^{-1/D}$ where $C=1/0.05,1/0.5,1/5,1/50,1/500$ on noiseless data is presented in Figure \ref{fig.quadCons}.
-The active subspace estimation error and the regression error are shown in Figure \ref{fig.quadCons} (a) and (b), respectively.
+The central subspace estimation error and the regression error are shown in Figure \ref{fig.quadCons} (a) and (b), respectively.
 Each error is averaged over 10 experiments.
-Our observation is similar to Example 2 that, in log-log scale, both errors decay linearly as $n$ increases with the same slope, as long as $C$ is not too large.
+Our observation is similar to Experiment 2 that, in log-log scale, both errors decay linearly as $n$ increases with the same slope, as long as $C$ is not too large.

 In Figure \ref{fig.quadNoise}, we compare GCR, SCR and SIR with $5\%$ noise.
 We set $\alpha=n^{-1/D}/50$ in GCR and $\alpha=1/n$ in SCR.
 In SIR, each slice contains about 200 samples.
-We show the active subspace estimation error versus $n$ in Figure \ref{fig.quadNoise} (a) and the regression error versus $n$ in Figure \ref{fig.quadNoise} (b).
+We show the central subspace estimation error versus $n$ in Figure \ref{fig.quadNoise} (a) and the regression error versus $n$ in Figure \ref{fig.quadNoise} (b).
 Each error is averaged over 10 experiments.
 Among the three methods, GCR yields the smallest error and the fastest rate of convergence.

 Results with $50\%$ noise are shown in Figure \ref{fig.quadNoise50}.
 We set $\alpha=n^{-1/D}$ in GCR and $\alpha=24/n$ in SCR.
 In SIR, each slice contains about 200 samples.
-The noisy $y$ (gray) and the noiseless $f(\bx)$ (black) are shown in Figure \ref{fig.quadNoise50} (a) along the $\bv_1$ direction with $-0.2<x_2+x_3<0.2$, and in Figure \ref{fig.quadNoise50} (b) along the $\bv_2$ direction with $0.1<x_1<x_2$.
-The active subspace estimation error by the three methods are displayed in Figure \ref{fig.quadNoise50} (c).
+The noisy $y$ (gray) and the noiseless $f(\bx)$ (black) are shown in Figure \ref{fig.quadNoise50} (a) along the $\bv_1$ direction with $-0.2<x_2+x_3<0.2$, and in Figure \ref{fig.quadNoise50} (b) along the $\bv_2$ direction with $-0.1<x_1<0.1$.
+The central subspace estimation error by the three methods are displayed in Figure \ref{fig.quadNoise50} (c).
 Each error is averaged over $10$ experiments.
 SCR and SIR perform poorly in this test, while GCR is very robust to heavy noise.
-The active subspace estimation error decays as $O(n^{-0.43})$, which is close to our prediction of $O(n^{-0.5})$.
+The central subspace estimation error decays as $O(n^{-0.43})$, which is close to our prediction of $O(n^{-0.5})$.